 Dr. William Oberkampf, Engineering Consultant, has 43 years of experience in research and development in fluid dynamics, heat transfer, flight dynamics, and solid mechanics.
 He spent his entire career in both computational and experimental areas.
-During the last 20 years, Dr. Oberkampf emphasized research and development in methodologies and procedures for verification, validation, and uncertainty quantification in computational simulations.
-He has written over 177 journal articles, book chapters, conference papers, and technical reports.
-He has taught 44 short courses in the field of verification, validation, and uncertainty quantification.
+During the last 20 years, Dr. Oberkampf has emphasized research and development in methodologies and procedures for verification, validation, and uncertainty quantification in computational simulations.
+He has written over 177 journal articles, book chapters, conference papers, and technical reports and has taught 44 short courses in the field of verification, validation, and uncertainty quantification.

 Dr. Oberkampf received his B.S. in Aerospace Engineering in 1966 from the University of Notre Dame, his M.S. in Mechanical Engineering from the University of Texas at Austin in 1968, and his Ph.D. in 1970 in Aerospace Engineering from the University of Notre Dame.
-Dr. Oberkampf served on the faculty of the Mechanical Engineering Department at the University of Texas at Austin for nine years.
+He served on the faculty of the Mechanical Engineering Department at the University of Texas at Austin for nine years.
 After 29 years of service in both staff member and management positions at Sandia National Laboratories, he retired as a Distinguished Member of the Technical Staff.
 Since this time, he has been a consultant to the National Aeronautics and Space Administration, the U.S. Air Force, various Department of Energy laboratories, and corporations in the U.S. and Europe.
 He is a fellow of the American Institute of Aeronautics and Astronautics.